Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Vancouver Canucks News

-Tolopilo will start in Chicago on Friday.
+Tolopilo will start in Los Angeles on Thursday.

 Nikita Tolopilo